sirithink/coffee-snode/readme.md

 #About

 This is nodejs Blog for Express.js, Node.js and MySQL.
-The view engine is CoffeeKup.
-In this example code I try to demo a bit of everything: sessions, database, ajax, etc. Hopefully it will help people like myself to start.
+The view engine is Jade.
+In this example code I try to demo a bit of everything: sessions, database, ajax, etc.
+Hopefully it will help people like myself to start.

 #Setup Database